MattisLind/DP2200/dp2200sim/README.md

 PLEASE NOTE!
 ONLY TESTED ON MACOS.

+The actual cpu simulator code was is based on a 8008 simultor by M. Willegal.
+I have heavily modified it for Datapoint 2200 and wrapped it into C++.

 ## Requirements

 This is an unsorted list of requirements.
 Not necessarily part of the MVP.
 More as a list coming from brain-storming.